-Beatrice "Bea" Arthur (May 13, 1922 April 25, 2009), born Bernice Frankel, was an American actor, comedian and singer whose career spanned seven decades.
-She was a truck-driving Marine during World War II.
-She is well-known for her amazing droll, dry deadpan delivery, and the argument could be made that she is the Deadpan Queen.
-She is most famous for her roles as the title character on Maude (A Spin-Off of All in the Family, where she originated the role) and Dorothy on The Golden Girls.
-She even had her own hour-long special in 1980.
-She had a variety of other roles spanning her career, from film to television to theater.
+Beatrice "Bea" Arthur (born Bernice Frankel;note May 13, 1922 – April 25, 2009) was an American actor, comedian, and singer whose career spanned seven decades.
+Born in New York City, she was well-known for her amazingly droll, dry, deadpan delivery, and a strong case could be made for her as the all-time Deadpan Queen.
+She's best remembered for her roles as the title character on Maude (a Spin-Off of All in the Family, where she originated the role) and Dorothy on The Golden Girls, both of which earned her Emmy Awards.
+She even headlined her own hour-long variety special in 1980, and had numerous other roles during her career, from television to film to theater.

-She was also the reigning champ of the Reaction Shot and Death Glare, with TV legend Norman Lear reportedly saying she could get more laughs out of an audience by raising an eyebrow than most actors could with three pages of dialogue.
-It was well known that she Does Not Like Shoes.
+Arthur was also the reigning champ of the Reaction Shot and Death Glare, with TV legend Norman Lear reportedly saying that she could get more laughs out of an audience by raising an eyebrow than most actors could with three pages of dialogue.

 Fun fact: She had a very similar face to Jane Ross, who played the character Tamoon in the Star Trek: The Original Series episode "The Gamesters of Triskelion".
 Even after Ross died in 1985, several sources mistakenly credited Arthur for the role and mistakenly said Ross was a pseudonym Arthur used.
 In 2001, Arthur set the record straight that she and Ross were different people and she had never appeared in Star Trek.